 Clearly, the higher you bid, the greater your chances, so looking for ways to maximise your points should be a major consideration.

-While there are no Marriott Rewards direct earn cards in Australia, there are ways to accrue Marriott Rewards indirectly through a variety of credit cards that are linked to American Express Membership Rewards Programs.
+While there are no Marriott Bonvoy direct-earn cards in Australia, there are ways to accrue Marriott Bonvoy points indirectly through a variety of credit cards that are linked to American Express Membership Rewards Programs.

-However, if you travel frequently and are looking to do something outside the norm while you’re overseas, you should be able to find some good value in this program, given the good availability of overseas events.
+Though if you travel frequently, and are looking to do something outside the norm while you’re overseas, you should be able to find some good value in this programme, given the good availability of overseas events.

 Have you redeemed points for a once-in-a-lifetime experience?
 Tell us about it below!